-The mysterious and beautiful Dutsen Amare is located in Gwarzo Local Government of Kano State, some 3km North of Karaye town.
+The mysterious and beautiful Dutsen Amare is located in Dutsen Amare Village, under Karaye Local Government of Kano State.
 The rock consists of nine clusters of different rock formations.
-The nature of the rocks provides a valuable stone crushing opportunity for the residents of the town, as almost everyone is involved in it.
+The nature of the rocks provides a valuable stone-crushing opportunity for the residents of the town, as almost everyone is involved in it.

 Dutsen Amare remains a mystery.
 The rock is actually not rocks but a depository of humans and embodiment of history.
 In Gwarzo, even a small boy won’t dare crush the rock or even stomp on it because of its history.
 But what is the true story of Dutsen Amarya which means ‘The bride’s rock‘?

 Legend has is that a newly wedded bride was once accompanied to her home by family members and well-wishers.
 On their way, however, they got trapped in the middle of a war.
 They prayed to God to protect them from the incoming army.
 When they realized the army was fast approaching, they prayed to God to transform them into rocks.
 Their prayers were then answered as they were instantly turned into rocks.

 The bride, who was riding on the back of a horse was elevated over the rest of the entourage.
 The rock perfectly describes her body.
 When one of her breasts was reportedly chopped off by a Fulani herder, he died mysteriously a few days later.